 - It’s refreshing and packed with tons of nutrients and health benefits.

 - You only need a few fresh ingredients to blend this smoothie up.

 - kale – a powerhouse green, kale is packed with vitamins A, K, B6, and C, calcium, potassium, and magnesium.
 It’s the star ingredient in this green smoothie.
 I used green curly kale, but any variety of kale should work just fine.

-pear – pears are a nutrition packed fruit!
-1 pear has 6 grams of fiber and lots of folate, vitamin C and potassium.
+- pear – pears are not only delicious, but they also offer dietary fiber (one pear has 6 grams of fiber) and essential nutrients, including Vitamin C, potassium and antioxidants.
 They are anti-inflammatory, have been shown to improve heart health and may help with weight loss.
-Just make sure you eat the peel as most of the nutrients are found there.
+Just make sure you include the peel as most of the nutrients are found there.
 (Source)

-cucumber – cucumbers are important to add to your diet because they’re 95% water and naturally detoxify your body.
-They’re also high in Vitamins A, B and C and contain phytonutrients that provide anti-inflammatory, antioxidant, and anti-cancer effects.
+- cucumber – high in nutrients but low in calories, cucumbers are super hydrating due to their high water content.
+Because they’re 95% water they naturally detoxify your body.
+They’re also high in Vitamins A, B and C and contain phytonutrients that provide anti-inflammatory, antioxidant and anti-cancer effects.

-lemon – help to boost your immunity and flush toxins.
-Just make sure your lemon is peeled.
+- lemon – adds brightness and tang and helps to boost your immunity and flush toxins.
+Lemon juice also adds a nice dose of vitamin C. Just make sure to use freshly squeezed lemon juice!

-water – hydration is arguably the most important factor for achieving a beautiful, healthy glow so I used water for the base.
+- water – hydration is arguably the most important factor for achieving a beautiful, healthy glow so I used filtered water for the base of this smoothie.

 Notes & Substitutions